 The East Pearl River system is one of Louisiana and Mississippi's principal rivers, draining an area of 8,760 square miles.
-The river divides into two distinct channels west of Picayune, Mississippi where the main stream is known as the West Pearl River.
-The East Pearl River is formed by a confluence of the Hobolochitto Creek and Farrs Slough, and forms the boundary between Mississippi and Louisiana.
-The East Pearl River drains into Lake Borgne and eventually into the Mississippi Sound.
+The river divides into two

-The Pearl Basin is among the most unaffected of all the state's basins; however, future development pressures and changes in land use practices could seriously degrade the habitat in this basin.
+The Pearl Basin is among the most unaltered of all the state's basins; however, future development pressures and changes in land use practices could seriously degrade habitat in this basin.
 Main channel and side channel habitats throughout the basin are threatened by the operation of dams and creation of reservoirs.
 The headwater dam (Ross Barnett Reservoir) at Jackson, Mississippi has changed normal historic flow patterns in the lower Pearl Basin.
 Future proposals for new or expanded reservoirs could further compound the interruption of normal flow patterns to the river below such reservoirs, with unknown impacts to coastal species within the Lake Borgne/Mississippi Sound receiving waters.
-Degradation of other habitats (tributaries, backwaters, and swamps) has been less severe primarily due to a lack of accessibility to most of these areas.
-Erosion and sedimentation, exacerbated by agricultural practices, are the prime contributors to nonpoint source pollution.
-Historic mining practices on the Pearl and Bogue Chitto Rivers have interfered with the spawning cycle of the Alabama Shad, as removal of sand and gravel has greatly reduced the available substrates necessary for reproduction.
+Degradation of other habitats (tributaries, backwaters, and swamps) has been less severe, primarily due to a lack of accessibility to most of these areas.
+Erosion and sedimentation, exacerbated by agricultural practices, are the prime contributors to non-point source pollution.
+Historic mining practices on the Pearl and Bogue Chitto Rivers have interfered with the spawning cycle of the Alabama Shad, as removal of sand and gravel has greatly reduced the available substrate necessary for reproduction.